Blackwater (company): U.S. Congress

 On October 2, 2007, Erik Prince attended a congressional hearing conducted by the Committee on Oversight and Government Reform following the controversy related to Blackwater's conduct in Iraq and Afghanistan.
 Blackwater hired the public relations firm BKSH & Associates Worldwide, a subsidiary of Burson-Marsteller, to help Prince prepare for his testimony at the hearing.
 Robert Tappan, a former U.S. State Department official who worked for the Coalition Provisional Authority in Baghdad, was one of the executives handling the account.
 Burson-Marsteller was brought aboard by McDermott Will & Emery and Crowell & Moring, the Washington law firms representing Blackwater.
 BKSH, a self-described "bipartisan" firm (Hillary Clinton, when pursuing the Democratic presidential nomination, was also a client), is headed by Charlie Black, a prominent Republican political strategist and former chief spokesman for the Republican National Committee, and Scott Pastrick, former treasurer of the Democratic National Committee.

-In his testimony before Congress, Prince said his company has a lack of remedies to deal with employee misdeeds.
+In his testimony before Congress, Prince said his company lacked remedies to deal with employee misdeeds.
 When asked why Andrew Moonen had been "whisked out of the country" after the shooting death of the vice-presidential guard, he replied, "We can't flog him, we can't incarcerate him."
-When asked by a member of Congress for financial information about his company, Prince declined to provide documentation, saying "we're a private company, and there's a key word there – private."
+When asked by a member of Congress for financial information about his company, Prince declined to provide documentation, saying, "we're a private company, and there's a key word there – private."
 Later he stated that the company could provide it at a future date if questions were submitted in writing.
 When the term "mercenaries" was used to describe Blackwater employees, Prince objected, characterizing them as "loyal Americans."

 A staff report compiled by the House Committee on Oversight and Government Reform on behalf of Representative Henry Waxman questioned the cost-effectiveness of using Blackwater forces instead of U.S. troops.
-Blackwater charges the government $1,222 per day per guard, "equivalent to $445,000 per year, or six times more than the cost of an equivalent U.S. soldier," the report alleged.
+Blackwater charged the government $1,222 per day per guard, "equivalent to $445,000 per year, or six times more than the cost of an equivalent U.S. soldier," the report alleged.
 During his testimony on Capitol Hill, Erik Prince disputed this figure, saying that it costs money for the government to train a soldier, to house and feed them, they don't just come prepared to fight.
 "That sergeant doesn't show up naked and untrained," Prince stated.
-Moreover, he pointed out that Blackwater's employees are trained in special operations and exceed the capabilities of the average soldier.
+Moreover, he pointed out that Blackwater's employees were trained in special operations and exceeded the capabilities of the average soldier.